Ararat, Victoria, Australia

 OPERATION TIME: 1865 to 1998

-Status: Turned into college campus of the Northern Melbourne Institute of TAFE (NMIT) in 2001
+STATUS: Turned into college campus for the Northern Melbourne Institute of TAFE (NMIT) in 2001

 The Aradale Mental Hospital (originally known as the Ararat Lunatic Asylum) was built in Ararat, Victoria, Australia.
 The asylum, along with its sister hospitals at Kew and Beechworth, were founded in order to take care of the growing number of “lunatics” residing in the area.

 In 1864, construction for the Ararat Lunatic Asylum began.
 Guardhouses were built two years later in 1866.
 According to hospital records, patients were admitted as early as 1865.
 The psychiatric hospital was designed by G. W. Vivian and his assistant, J. J. Clark.
 The Kew Lunatic Asylum and Beechworth Asylum were worked on at the same time, however, Ararat was finished before its sisters.